frenzymath/jixia/README.md

 ##### Compiler Compatibility

-jixia must be built with the *exact* same version of Lean as the file to be analyzed.  jixia is known to be compatible with Lean v4.13.0.
-To run jixia on a previous version of Lean, try checking out a commit tagged with that version number.
+jixia must be built with the *exact* same version of Lean as the file to be analyzed.  jixia is known to be compatible with Lean v4.16.0.
+To run jixia on a different version of Lean, try checking out a commit with a tag close to that version number, and then manually modify `lean-toolchain` before building jixia.
 Some functionality may be missing, and the output format may differ significantly.

 ### FAQ